player-03/advanced-layout/README.md

     myBitmap.y = stage.stageHeight - 200;
     myBitmap.alignBottom();

-All of these functions take care of scaling for you, at least along that axis.
-So `centerY()` takes care of vertical scale, and `alignLeft()` takes care of horizontal scale.
+Unlike in the LayoutUtils class, all of these functions take care of both positioning and scaling.
+For instance, `centerY()` takes care of vertical scale, and `alignLeft()` takes care of horizontal scale.

 Switching from OpenFL's library
 -------------------------------

-First, remove any lines that look like this:
+Most of the old layout code can be removed, except for `layout.addItem()`.
+Remove anything along these lines:

+    import layout.LayoutItem;

     private var layout:Layout;

     layout = new Layout();